Parks & Recreation

 Concerts in the Park

 Thursdays, 6:30 - 8:00 pm(no concert July 4)

 Bring your picnic, lawn chairs, and blankets for an evening of music and fun!
 Coolers are welcome, but no alcohol is allowed in Wrightsville Beach Park.
-PT's Grille Food Truck will be on-site if you'd like to purchase delicious eats to enjoy with the concert.
 Click the "WECT Sounds of Summer Concerts in the Park" link on the left pane for more information and band line-up.